flutter/flutter-intellij/tool/plugin/README.md

 Build everything then run all tests.
 The big question here is: Can we get integration tests to run using the newly-built plugin rather than sources?

-	`plugin build && plugin test`
+	`plugin make && plugin test`

 ## Debugging

-It can be difficult to debug issues that only occur with a deployable plugin built by `plugin build`.
+It can be difficult to debug issues that only occur with a deployable plugin built by `plugin make`.
 Here's how to set up remote debugging with IntelliJ:

 In IntelliJ create a "Remote" type of run configuration.
 It